TNTurnerLab/ACES/README.md

 User will need to download all genome files, provide a fasta file in which they will use as a query file, and designate a threshold value.

-PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files for Pipeline Execution] (#USER_REQUIRED):
+PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files for Pipeline Execution](#USER_REQUIRED):

 BEFORE EXECUTION: